-Once you have run an initial download and determined the parameters you want to use in your script, you should set up a scheduled service to run automatic downloads in the background.
+Once you have run an initial download and determined the parameters you want to use in your script, set up a scheduled service to run automatic downloads.

 We recommend that you download the log files at least once a day.
-To avoid periods of high network traffic, it is advisable to select a random time for the download (for example, somewhere between 10 and 50 minutes past the hour).
+To avoid periods of high network traffic, select a random time for the download (for example, somewhere between 10 and 50 minutes past the hour).